 The second installment focused on the alleged chemical risks the resin used to bind turbine blades poses.
 This chemical solution reportedly comprises at least three toxic chemicals, including PFAS, BPA, and Epichlorohydrin, although some pro-offshore wind groups dispute the claim.

-The recent mysterious destruction of the Vineyard Wind Project off the coast of Nantucket has raised questions about the risks these chemicals present to fish stocks and the environment if a damaged blade plummets into the water or erosion sheds the resin into the ecosystem.
+The recent mysterious destruction of parts of the Vineyard Wind Project off the coast of Nantucket has raised questions about the risks these chemicals present to fish stocks and the environment if a damaged blade plummets into the water or erosion sheds the resin into the ecosystem.

 However, the cancellation of the lease sale does not necessarily mean an end to the Gulf wind projects.